 - A patient may take the prescription as directed and suffer adverse effects from the drug, or an interaction with a drug they are already taking.
 This most often occurs when a healthcare provider has not taken an adequate patient history, or when there is little communication between the physician and patient.
 It can also occur when the pharmacy fails to consider all medications prescribed or as to avoid any adverse drug reaction.

 - Patients of any age may find prescription instructions confusing.
 Elderly patients may have difficulty filling their prescription and remembering to take it as directed.

 When your medication management is optimized, you are prescribed the right drug, you understand the medication, why it is being prescribed, and how to take it.
 You are able to pick-up and pay for the prescription and take as directed.

 If there are errors in prescribing or dispensing a drug, or if you are unable to fill or take the drug as advised, your condition may worsen, as with an antibiotic prescribed for an infection, or a statin drug prescribed to lower cholesterol.

 Poor medication management and medication error reduces your chances of recovery and boosts the cost of your healthcare.
 Improve your odds of good health by ensuring your doctor understands your medical history, explains your medication, and follows up with you when needed.

 Experienced Legal Service In Baltimore And Washington, D.C.
 If You Suffer From A Medical Error

-With more than thirty years of successfully obtaining compensation on behalf of injured clients, Schochor and Staton, P.A. delivers knowledgeable legal service when you are hurt by a medical mistake.
+With more than thirty years of successfully obtaining compensation on behalf of injured clients, Schochor, Staton, Goldberg, and Cardea, P.A. delivers knowledgeable legal service when you are hurt by a medical mistake.
 Contact us or call 410-234-1000 to speak with our attorneys about your case at no charge.